Thursday, October 16, 2025

 As far as I can tell, Saint Patrick's has been in operation since the late 1800s and that makes it one of the more recent cemeteries in Haverhill.
 Stones there date back to 1896 whereas cemeteries in Haverhill like Maplewood have stones dating as far back as the 1700s.
 You won't find any soldiers of the American Revolution here.
 You will find Civil War soldiers at Walnut, though!
 Legend has it that it and nearby Hilldale cemetery are haunted.
 The older the cemetery, the more haunted it is.
 I don't make the rules!

 Over time, the cemetery was designated the Italian and Lithuanian burial grounds due to the various members of Saint Rita's Parish wishing to be buried there.
-Once Saint Rita's merged with other churches in the area to become All Saints Parish, people from all over the city ended up choosing this cemetery as their final resting place.
+Once Saint Rita's merged with other Catholic churches in the area to become All Saints Parish, people from all over the city ended up choosing this cemetery as their final resting place.

 The final resting place of my grandfather, my great-grandfather Vincenzo, my great-grandmother Maria, Vincenzo's second wife Fortuna and my grandma Ollie is one of the easiest stones to find.
 It's along one of the main "roads" on the property and is one of the first stones I remember visiting.